avo-hq/docs.avohq.io/docs/2.0/fields/date_time.md

 Use [`flatpickr`](https://flatpickr.js.org/formatting) formatting tokens.
 :::
 :::option `time_24hr`
-Displays time picker in 24 hour mode or AM/PM selection.
+Displays time picker in 24-hour mode or AM/PM selection.

 <!-- @include: ./../common/default_boolean_false.md -->
 :::
 :::option `timezone`
-Select in which timezone should the values be casted.
+Select in which timezone the values should be cast.

 #### Default

-If nothing selected, the browser's timezone will be used.
+If nothing is selected, the browser's timezone will be used.

 #### Possible values